mrchantey/beet/docs/src/index.md

 # Beet

-Beet is a modular AI behavior library for games and robotics.
+Beet is a distributed behavior library for games and robotics.

 It is built with `bevy` and uses entities to represent behaviors, connecting them through the parent-child relationship.
 This approach feels familiar and allows for high levels of modularity, just like scene graphs (in fact behaviors *are* scene graphs).